2024 Pennsylvania State Treasurer election

 The 2024 State Treasurer in Pennsylvania was held on November 5, 2024, to elect the Pennsylvania state treasurer.
-Incumbent Republican treasurer Stacy Garrity was re-elected to a second term in office, defeating Democratic candidate Erin McClelland.
+Incumbent Republican treasurer Stacy Garrity was re-elected to a second term in office, defeating Democratic candidate Erin McClelland and outperforming (percentage wise) all other 2024 Republican statewide nominees in Pennsylvania.

+Garrity became the first Republican treasurer to win re-election since Barbara Hafer in 2000.
+Her win set the record for the most votes cast for any candidate in commonwealth history.
+She carried Centre, Dauphin, and Lehigh counties, all of which Kamala Harris carried in the concurrent presidential election.
+This was the first Treasurer election to hold a contested primary for either major party since 1992.